Ferrari 312: 1968

 The 1968 season continued Ferrari's poor performance.
 New driver Jacky Ickx won the wet 1968 French Grand Prix, but had few other successes.
 Things became more complicated during the season due to the introduction of aerodynamic devices into F1, and their quick development.
 At the end of the season, Scuderia Ferrari finished 4th in the Constructors' Championship.
 Manager Franco Lini quit, and so did Ickx, moving to Brabham.
 To provide for the future, during the summer of 1968, Enzo Ferrari worked out a deal to sell his road car business to Fiat for $11 million; the transaction took place in early 1969, leaving 50% of the business still under control of Ferrari himself.

 1969

 During 1969 Enzo Ferrari set about wisely spending his new-found wealth to revive his struggling team; though Ferrari did compete in Formula One in 1969, it was something of a throwaway season while the team was restructured.
+In March and April 1969, Porsche unexpectedly had presented 25 Porsche 917 for homologation as 5-litre sportscars, which would dominate over the few 3-litre prototypes that were entered by Alfa, Matra, Ford, Porsche, Alpine.
+Thus, in addition to the Ferrari 312P, the Scuderia in 1969 also invested a lot of "FIAT money" to built 25 Ferrari 512S sportscars up front to be competitive in the 1970 World Sportscar Championship, without being able to sell all of them to customers.

 Amon continued to drive an older model and Pedro Rodríguez took Jacky Ickx's place; at the end of the year Amon left the team which once again had no race wins and was only ranked 5th in the Constructors' Championship.

-The car was succeeded by the 312B which was introduced for the 1970 Formula One season.
+The car was succeeded by the flat-engine 312B "Boxer" which was introduced for the 1970 Formula One season.